vmware-archive/kubeless/docs/autoscaling.md

 --proxy-client-key-file=<path to aggregator proxy key>
 ```

-2) configure controller manager to use the metrics APIs via their REST clients by these settings in `kube-controller-manager`:
+- Configure controller manager to use the metrics APIs via their REST clients by these settings in `kube-controller-manager`:

 ```
 --horizontal-pod-autoscaler-use-rest-clients=true
 --horizontal-pod-autoscaler-sync-period=10s